 Island territories facing climate change - Reunion Island

-Les Ateliers de Cergy, in partnership with the French Agency of Development and local stakeholders, are organizing an international urban planning workshop in the Reunion Island, France.
-This exceptional workshop willl be developed in relation with other islands experts to learn lessons for different island territories.
-The Reunion Island workshop will be on the topic
+Les Ateliers de Cergy, in partnership with the Agence Française de Développement and local stakeholders, are organizing an international urban planning workshop in Réunion Island, France.
+This exceptional workshop willl be developed in relation with experts from other islands to learn lessons for different island territories, especially in the Indian Ocean.

 from Sept.
 25, 2021